Cesare Angelini (author): Friends

 Correspondence continued and expanded, with Antonio Baldini, Benedetto Croce, Giuseppe De Robertis, Giacomo Debenedetti, Enrico Falqui, Tommaso Gallarati Scotti, Carlo Linati, Marino Moretti.

-He also began an acquaintance with the vernacular poet Angelo Ferrari (1874-1971), for whose second collection of poems Un bris ad ciel (1924) he collaborated in the choice of texts.
+He also began an acquaintance with the vernacular poet Angelo Ferrari (1874–1971), for whose second collection of poems Un bris ad ciel (1924) he collaborated in the choice of texts.

 In January 1924, following his intervention in the magazine La Festa concerning Ada Negri, which he had read since his years in the Seminary, he received a letter of thanks from her from which a relationship of friendship and correspondence began.

 Vittorio Beonio-Brocchieri frequented.
 He had friendships and correspondence with Giuseppe Prezzolini, whom he met in Rome in 1919 in the offices of the Voce.

-With Giovanni Papini he established an assiduous and admiring relationship, to the point that Papini confided and anticipated his conversion to Christianity to Angelini.
-And it was Papini himself who wrote an open letter in a magazine with esteem, which would bring Angelini credit in the literary world.
+He established a relationship with Giovanni Papini, to the point that Papini confided and anticipated his conversion to Christianity to Angelini.
+It was Papini himself who wrote an open letter in a magazine with esteem, which would bring Angelini credit in the literary world.